How HOPE was Born part II

 ELF: What are some of the ways that HOPE needs to improve?

-JD: I think that a big priority this year is to make sure our employees are ok.
+JD: A big priority for me this year is to make sure our employees are ok.
 This is the third year since the pandemic started.
 We walked with our patients along this road of COVID, and we lost a lot of our patients.
 We pulled our hair out trying to figure out how to treat this disease.
 It was an incredibly scary time, an incredibly stressful time.
 And having more or less come out of the worst part of the pandemic, now we’re dealing with the fallout.
 It’s a new world, it’s a different world.
 I don’t think we’ll ever go back to the way it was.

 A lot of our employees are dealing with some post-traumatic stress, from losing so many of their patients; from continuing to work short-staffed.
 There’s been enormous turnover with the whole “quiet quitting epidemic” - with people just leaving the workforce, especially in healthcare.
 There was a sense of, as we went into the second year of the pandemic, actually a backlash against health care workers.
 The same healthcare workers that were praised and thanked and lifted up during the first year, during the second year started to be demonized as we went into the whole thing with the vaccines.
 We had people very upset with us because we required masks.
 And our employees took the brunt of that – they felt that stress.
 And a lot of people took out their own stress and fear on our employees, particularly during the second and third year of the pandemic.

-I think, too, that I would like to keep getting the finances right.
-I want keep on getting stronger and stronger financially because I want to pay people better, give them better benefits, and offer our services as affordably as possible.
+I think, too, that we need to keep getting the finances right.
+I want to keep on getting stronger and stronger financially because I want to pay people better, give them better benefits, and offer our services as affordably as possible.

 So those are the three areas where I think we need to keep improving.